conorotompkins/pgh-crime/Exploratory_Analysis_rmarkdown_github.md

     ## $ x            <dbl> -79.93403, 0.00000, 0.00000, -80.02433, 0.00000, ...
     ## $ y            <dbl> 40.43887, 0.00000, 0.00000, 40.46254, 0.00000, 40...

-Which zone has the most arrests?
+Which zone has the most incidents?

 ``` r
 df %>%